ameszy/CISC324-W25/Labs/Lab2/README.md

 - Take the screenshot of the output and save it in a file named `lab2_yourname.pdf`.

 ## Task 2: Ping-Pong IPC Program
-- Implement a program that demonstrates inter-process communication
+- Implement a program (in c language) that demonstrates a two-way inter-process communication using pipes.
-- Use pipes for process communication
+    - You can use any code editor (for example, vscode, atom, notepad) to write the program.
+- The program should enable communication between a parent and the child as a conversation-style message exchange.

 - Requirements:
-    - Create two processes that communicate with each other
+    - Create two processes that communicate with each other.
-    - Implement a ping-pong message exchange pattern
+    - Implement a ping-pong message exchange pattern.
-    - Demonstrate proper process synchronization
+    - Demonstrate proper process synchronization.

+- Take the screenshot of the output of ping-pong program and append it in the `lab2_yourname.pdf` file.

 ## Submission

-- Submit documentation of successful XV6 installation
-- Submit your ping-pong program implementation
+- Submit your ping-pong program implementation.
-- Include any challenges faced and solutions found
+- Submit the file `lab2_yourname.pdf` that may also include any challenges and solution you found during the task completion process.

 ## Resources
 - Sample pipe program in Lab 2 folder